 – Recorded the minutes of meeting and distributed agendas to attendees at meetings

-If you’re working in an office environment, you’ll have to exercise some clerical skills.
-If you are going to work in an administrative role, these tasks—such as categorizing files and typing documents—may take up a large percentage of your time.
+If you’re working in an office environment, it helps to have some clerical experience.
+If you are going to work in an administrative role, these tasks may take up a large percentage of your time.

-By following the advice in this article, you’ll have no trouble highlighting your clerical skills on your resume.
-It may just be that your clerical skills are what convinces an employer to reach out to you and schedule an interview!
+By following the tips and advice in this article, you’ll have no trouble highlighting your clerical skills on your resume.